 Swimming pools have opened after the Easter holidays in Italy.
 At first, it was only for elite and club swimmers but, from 25 May, swimming pools and gyms are open to the general public in Italy.
 Italy was one of the worst-hit countries by COVID-19.
-Nonetheless, even the aqua aerobic classes are back but, social distancing rules are observed (as seen the picture).
+Swimming and aqua aerobic classes have started in Italy but, with social distancing rules observed (as seen the picture).

 Couple of weeks ago, elite swimmers started swimming in re-opened swimming pools in France.